Market Failure: Definition, Causes & Examples

 Supply <> Demand = Market Failure

-As a result, businesses under-produce such goods as people gain from them indirectly but do not pay for them.
-For example, people and businesses across the country will benefit from having an educated workforce, but most would be unwilling to pay for everyone else’s education.
-In turn, if education was privately funded, we would likely see a sub-optimal supply and hence a poorly educated workforce.
-The same principle can apply to traffic lights and street-lamps.
-Drivers benefit from them, but they would be unlikely and unwilling to pay for them.
+Similarly, an educated workforce benefits the entire country, but most individuals would not be willing to pay for everyone else’s education.
+If education were privately funded, there would likely be a sub-optimal supply and a poorly educated workforce.
+The same principle can apply to traffic lights and street lamps, as drivers benefit from them but would be unlikely to pay for them directly.

-Market Failure Definition Expanded
+Understanding Market Failure

-Market Failure Examples
+Examples of Market Failure

 Air pollution can cause significant third-party costs through poor air quality which can impact their health.
 Yet the external cost is not reflected in prices, nor are third parties reimbursed for such.
 This is known as a negative externality – where the cost is not reflected in the price.